-The calculations on the journal sheet are automated and based on the journal number that is specified in cell B4.
-The journal number that is entered in this cell should be the same as the journal number that has been entered in column B on the Data sheet.
+The calculations on the journal sheet are automated and based on the journal number which is specified in cell B4.
+The journal number entered in this cell should be the same as the journal number entered in column B on the Data sheet.
 The calculation of the journal entries effectively groups all the entries on the Data sheet that have been assigned the same journal number together in order to reflect one total per expense account for all of these entries.

 Note: Only the first 20 accounts that are included on the Report sheet will be listed on the Journal sheet.
 If you require more than 20 expense accounts to be included in your journal entries, simply copy the formulas in one of the existing rows to the appropriate number of new rows.
 There is no limit on the number of additional accounts that you can include in the journal calculations on the Journal sheet.

-Aside from entering a journal number in cell B4, the only other user input that is required on the Journal sheet is entering the appropriate petty cash control and sales tax control accounts in cells A7 and A8.
-This input is only required if you need to record petty cash expenses in a primary accounting system and the account numbers that are used for the petty cash control and sales tax control accounts in the primary accounting system should therefore be entered in these input cells.
+Aside from entering a journal number in cell B4, the only other user input that is required on the Journal sheet is entering the appropriate petty cash control and sales tax control accounts in cells A7 to A9.
+This input is only required if you need to record petty cash expenses in a primary accounting system and the account numbers which are used for the petty cash control and sales tax control accounts in the primary accounting system should therefore be entered in these input cells.